 RF9 (Generalize Variant Changes).
 RF 9 allows designers to pull changes, which are common to several variants, up to the generic model (similar to Pull Up Method and Push Down Method in SE [8]).
-This allows removing redundancies and decreasings costs of future changes.
-As example consider Fig. 1b, which shows a generic model S_G and variants V_1, \ldots, V_4 derived from it.
+This allows removing redundancies and decreasing cost of future changes.
+As example consider Fig. 1b, which shows a generic model S_G and four variants V_1, \ldots, V_4 derived from it.
 Analysis of S_G and its variants shows that Activity G has been deleted for 3 of the 4 variants.
-Refactoring GeneralizeVariantChanges(S_G , { V_1, \ldots, V_4 }, {Delete(G)}) can be applied to generalize the respective change by pulling the deletion of G up to the generic model S_G (not shown in Fig. 1b).
+Refactoring GeneralizeVariantChanges (S_G , { V_1, \ldots, V_4 }, {Delete(G)}) can be applied to generalize the respective change by pulling the deletion of G up to the generic model S_G (not shown in Fig. 1b).
 As Activity G is deleted from the generic model, G needs to be inserted in variant V_4 to keep the behaviour of variant V_4 unchanged.
 This results in a reduction of the total change distance from 6 to 4 and a decrease of the average change distance from 1.5 to 1.0.

-In a case study we did in the healthcare domain we identified 10 variants for medical order handling with similar behaviour [22].
+In case studies we conducted in healthcare, for example, we identified 10 variants for medical order handling with similar behaviour [25].
 Though respective variants were similar, slight differences existed and redundant fragments could not be extracted to (sub) processes.
-However, by applying RF9 we are able to reduce redundancies resulting in easier to configure and better maintainable variants.
+However, by applying RF9 redundancies could be significantly reduced resulting in easier to configure and better maintainable variants.

-Implementing RF9 necessitates a framework for coping with generic schemes and variants derived from them.
-First, advanced techniques for analyzing process variants and for identifying variant changes to be pulled up to the generic model are needed.
-In MinADEPT [23], for example, a generic model S'G can be derived from a set of variants VariantSet such that the change distance between S'G and the variants becomes minimal.
-Second, when applying RF9 the change operations in ChangeSet (cf. RF9 in Fig. 1b) are applied to S_G resulting in a new version S'G of the generic model.
-All variants in VariantSet need to be re-linked from S_G to S'G and for each variant $V_i \in VariantSet$ its bias is re-calculated in respect to S'G [24].
-Third, effective techniques are needed for internally representing generic models, its variants and related biases.
+The implementation of RF9 necessitates a sophisticated framework for coping with generic schemes and variants derived from them.
+First, advanced techniques for analyzing/mining process variants and for identifying variant changes to be pulled up to the generic model are needed.
+In MinADEPT [26], for example, a generic model S'G can be derived from a set of variants VariantSet such that the change distance between S'G and the variants becomes minimal.
+Second, when applying RF9 the change operations in ChangeSet are applied to S_G resulting in a new version of the generic model S'G .
+All variants in VariantSet need to be re-linked from S_G to S'G and for each variant $V_i \in$ VariantSet its bias must be re-calculated in respect to S'G [27].
+Third, effective techniques are needed for internally representing generic models, its variants and related biases (e.g., [20]).
 Note that RF9 does not alter variant behaviour.
 Applying the updated bias of a variant V_i to S'G results in the same variant-specific schema as applying the old bias to S_G .
 Thus trace equivalence can be used as formal notion.
-RF9 bears a high potential for full automation.